Events

 Every writer is also a reader.
 A work of literature often starts in the margins of another book.
 Knowing what and how a writer read can help us understand the origins of their work.
 This lecture considers modernist authors as readers and examines how they read, how their reading translated into their own writings, and how we can map this process in a digital edition.

 Fri, 8 November 2024 16:00 – 17:30 GMT, 1.06 Project Room, 50 George Square.
-Chair: Dr Hannah Simpson
+Chair: Dr Hannah Simpson.
+Followed by a drinks reception.

 Annual Lecture 2024